Finding a Top Financial Advisor Firm in Providence, Rhode Island

 Lincoln Capital Corporation

 Founded in 1991, Lincoln Capital Corporation is a family firm.
 Its founder Robert Albert is CEO, and three other Alberts are on the team.
-Along with three other employees, they manage almost $230.1 million in assets.
+Along with three other employees, they manage millions in assets.
 The team includes two certified financial planners (CFPs) and one chartered financial analyst (CFA).

-At the fee-only firm, there are a little more than twice as many non-high-net-worth clients as high-net-worth-ones (146 to 71).
+At the fee-only firm, there are a little more than twice as many non-high-net-worth clients as high-net-worth-ones.
 The practice also serves trusts, estates, nonprofit organizations and pension and profit-sharing plans.
 Accounts are mostly discretionary and the minimum investment is $250,000.
 On a case-by-case basis, it may, however, group related family accounts together to meet the minimum or negotiate a smaller investment.

 Lincoln Capital Corporation Background